-Today, after completing more than 300 unique projects, a second generation has taken over with Pete’s daughter Tanya at the helm.
+Today, after completing thousands of unique projects, a second-generation has taken over with Pete’s daughter Tanya at the helm.

-Tanya grew up with parents and uncles involved in almost every aspect of construction.
-In 2000, she graduated and went straight to work, helping her father and uncle run the office side of Cornerstone.
-In her early years she handled bookkeeping and gained mastery of 3D design software.
-As customers asked how they should best protect their timbers, Tanya began by providing advice, but soon found herself staining client frames in the joinery shop after hours.
+Tanya grew up in a family involved in almost every aspect of construction.
+In 2000, she graduated and went straight to work, helping her father and uncle by running Cornerstone’s office.
+In her early years, she handled bookkeeping and gained mastery of 3D design software.
+As customers asked how they should best protect their timbers, Tanya started by providing advice, but soon found herself staining client frames in the shop after hours.
 And she hasn’t looked back, now managing a team of six who apply quality finishes to every client project.
 Tanya and husband Nevin, purchased Cornerstone in 2015.
 They have two young children.

 - Plays hockey for fun and fitness

 Gary’s first contact with Cornerstone was as a client.
-The Steinbach windmill was destroyed by fire in 2001 and Gary’s board of directors tasked him with rebuilding it within the year.
+The Steinbach windmill was destroyed by fire in 2001 and Gary’s museum board tasked him with rebuilding it within a year.
 With Cornerstone’s help, the new windmill’s complex frame and cap was standing again, just nine months after the fire.